mcp1997/mcp1997/README.md

 - 👯 I’m looking to collaborate on **New projects!
 Coming soon!**

 - 🤝 I’m looking for help with **Networking!
-Please shoot me an message and tell me about your projects/experiences!**
+Please shoot me a message (on LinkedIn or my email below) and tell me about your projects/experiences!**

 - 👨‍💻 All of my projects are available at **See pinned repos OR visit my website (coming soon!)**